moleculerjs/site/source/docs/0.13/middlewares.md

     }
 };
 ```
 > The `next` always returns a `Promise`.
-It means that you can access to responses and manipulate them, as well.
+So you can access to responses and manipulate them, as well.

 ### Decorate core modules (extend functionality)
 With other hooks are help you to add new features to `ServiceBroker` & `Service`.